The-OpenROAD-Project-Attic/ioPlacer/README.md

 make release
 `````

-The binary file will be on IOPlacement's base folder.
+The binary file will be on ioPlacer's base folder.

 ##### Static library